 But first, how do I know so much about pushing?
 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of moms push out their baby, and I also had 3 babies of my own — so I really understand how all of this works on both sides of the bed.

 Ok, back to pushing.
-Remember that pushing is the 3rd stage of labor — and, on average, lasts about 2 hours.
+Remember that pushing is the 3rd stage of labour — and, on average, lasts about 2 hours.

 I also have a YouTube video on this topic that you might enjoy watching:

-First off, let’s be REALLY clear about what you HAVE to do in the hospital.
+First off, let’s be REALLY clear about what you HAVE to do in the hospital or the delivery room.

 There is absolutely nothing that you HAVE to do in the hospital.